Our Services

 Drop-In Counseling

 When classes are in session, we offer Drop-In Counseling Hours for students with urgent concerns.
 On Hawk Hill, Drop-In is available every day during specific hours, and on University City you may Drop-In throughout the day.
-Students may come in person or call (during drop-in hours) to arrange a meeting with a professional counselor; no appointment is needed.
+Students may come in person or call (during drop-in hours) to arrange a meeting with a professional therapist or advanced trainee; no appointment is needed.
 Availability is on a first-come, first-served basis.

 Drop-In Counseling Hours are offered every day during the Fall and Spring semesters in the following locations: